 Some of our demonstrations, such as the Environmentally Sustainable Design (ESD) principles embodied in our buildings are widely applicable.
 Other demonstrations are experimental, part of our aim to support cutting edge initiatives.
 The solar thermal dish and biogas plant belong in this category.

-All CERES Green Technology projects are designed to be working demonstrations or on-going research projects, and can be viewed on site, during guided tours and via our App: The CHOOK.
+All CERES Green Technology projects are designed to be working demonstrations or on-going research projects, and can be viewed on site, and during guided tours.
 CERES has an Environmental Management Plan (EMP) that informs decisions around resource use.
 Data is collected via a distributed metering system for electricity and water use.
 Waste and biodiversity are tracked via simple counting and recording.
 Supply chain decisions for CERES’ social enterprises are based on the same principles used for decision making at CERES.

 Generating enough electricity from non-polluting sources to supply communities, cities and whole nations is one of our biggest challenges.
 CERES has working demonstrations of renewable energy technologies that can be installed and operated by individuals, communities and governments.
 CERES is moving away from gas as a fuel source replacing it with renewably generated electricity

 CERES has implemented water management strategies that reduce water usage.
 Storm water is retained on site to assist in regeneration and the provision of habitat.
 An annual water audit is conducted and records of water consumption maintained.